A Smart Approach to Treating Tobacco Use Disorder in Persons Living With HIV (SMARTTT)

 Detailed Description

 Using a Sequential Multiple Assignment Randomized Trial (SMART) design, this project is a two-arm, two-stage randomized trial of 320 adult PWH who smoke cigarettes and receive care in one of three health systems (targeted enrollment changed from 632 to 320 with NCI approval and IRB protocol amendment).
 At inception, participants will be randomized to either combination nicotine replacement therapy (NRT, patch + short-acting NRT) or combination NRT+contingency management (CM).
 At 12 weeks, responders (non-smoking participants confirmed by exhaled carbon monoxide [eCO] or collateral verification) in both arms will receive 12 more weeks of the same treatment.
 Non-responders (participants with continued smoking by self-report and/or eCO) in both the NRT and NRT+CM arms will be re-randomized to 12 weeks of treatment, either with medication switch to oral medication, varenicline or bupropion, or intensified level of CM (start CM if no CM during first 12 weeks, or CM with higher reward schedule ["CM plus"] if NRT+CM group initially).
 The intervention will be delivered by trained clinical pharmacists.
-The primary outcome will be self-reported abstinence at 24 weeks post-enrollment (primary outcome changed from eCO-confirmed abstinence to self-reported abstinence with NCI approval and IRB protocol amendment).
+The primary outcomes will be self-reported reduction in average cigarettes smoked per day at 24 weeks and 12 weeks (primary outcome changed from eCO-confirmed abstinence to self-reported abstinence with NCI approval and IRB protocol amendment).
 The specific aims of the proposed study are to: (1) identify the optimal adaptive approach to promote reduced tobacco use (changed from eCO-confirmed smoking abstinence with NCI approval and protocol amendment) (2) study the effectiveness of various adaptive strategies on CD4 count, HIV viral suppression, and VACS index (validated measure of morbidity and mortality risk); and (3) grounded in implementation science and using aHybrid Effectiveness-Implementation Type I design, identify barriers and facilitators to delivering our intervention to inform future implementation.

 Study Type